mmierzwa/online-duty-api/README.md

 The API is documented in a form of [Swagger/OpenAPI specification](doc/swagger.yaml).

+## Planned

+- [ ] Add support for other data sources
+- [ ] Implement JS client for the API (types, API calls)
+- [ ] Introduce docker images for better local development and CI experience
+- [ ] Add CI code (with running tests at minimum)

 ## License

 The project is licensed on MIT license.
 For details check the [license file](LICENSE.md).